ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 ------
 <!-- .slide: data-background-image="images/history_keyword_parameter.svg"-->

-This feature was added by PEP3102 for Python 3.0!
+This feature was added in Python 3.0!

 ------
 <!-- .element: data-auto-animate -->